fregante/webext-polyfill-kinda/readme.md

 ⚠️ This package isn't completely safe to use because it blindly wraps the `chrome.*` APIs whether it supports them or not.

-⚠️ This package automatically uses `browser.*` APIs when available, even if it's just being polyfilled by the extension.

 Please test your module in every browser before assuming it works, or prefer `webextension-polyfill`.

 ## Install